-The Waterfront Building and the Atrium Building, which houses the Ipswich Waterfront Innovation Centre (IWIC), will be your base during your degree.
+The Waterfront Building and the Atrium Building, which houses the Innovation labs at University of Suffolk (ILUOS), will be your base during your degree.

-The recently opened IWIC is a hub for start-ups and technology enterprises.
+The recently opened ILUOS is a hub for start-ups and technology enterprises.
 As an undergraduate you have access to its modern facilities, expertise and networking opportunities with other students and business owners.

 Our well-resourced library offers extensive print and digital resources, with plenty of study space and pods for extra privacy.